admin-shell-io/aasx-IdentityServer4/README.md

-This is a copy of * https://github.com/IdentityServer/IdentityServer4.
-The current commit of this fork is e70eac45b8ae8cf5b4e8c75496005c7198387ee3.
+This is a copy of https://github.com/IdentityServer/IdentityServer4.
+The latest original commit of this fork is e70eac45b8ae8cf5b4e8c75496005c7198387ee3.
 There is no specific released publish.
 Please compile with Visual Studio Community Edition by yourself.